geoglows/rapid-inflows/README.md

 ## Inputs
 The `create_inflow_file` function takes in four parameters:
-    1) a list of gridded runoff netcdf datasets
+    1) a list of gridded runoff NetCDF datasets
     2) a weight table
     3) a comid_lat_lon_z file
     4) an output filename
+Items 2-4 may be wrapped together in a list of iterable objects (tuples, lists, arrays, etc.) and passed instead to the `'input_tuples'` function.
+This allows the NetCDF datasets to be opened once, and multiple weight tables which match the datasets can be used to make multiple outputs.

 ### Gridded Runoff Datasets
-The input netcdf datasets should follow the following conventions.
+The input NetCDF datasets should follow the following conventions.
 It is expected that the datasets have 3 or 4 dimensions, in the following orders: `time, latitude, longitude` or `time, expver, latitude, longitude` (The 4th dimension is often present in the most recent releases of the ECMWF datasets, which has an 'experimental version' dimension.
 Internally, this dimension is flattened and the data summed.
 The name of this dimension does not matter).
 The runoff, longitude, and latitude variables may be any of the following, respectively: `'ro', 'RO', 'runoff', 'RUNOFF'`, `'lon', 'longitude', 'LONGITUDE', 'LON'`, `'lat', 'latitude', 'LATITUDE', 'LAT'`.
 Latitude and longitude is expected in even steps, from 90 to -90 degrees and 0 to 360 degrees repectively.
 Time is expected as `'time'`.
 The difference in time between each dataset should be equal (typically a time step of a day), and should be an interger.

 The user may input as many datasets as desired.
 There is a built in memory check which warns the user if the amount of memory required exceeds 80% of the available RAM and will terminate the process if the amount of memory required exceeds all the available memory.

-Example netcdfs can be found in `/tests/inputs/era5_721x1440_sample_data`.
+Example NetCDFs can be found in `/tests/inputs/era5_721x1440_sample_data`.

 ### Weight Table
 A single csv file containing at least the following 5 columns of data with the following column names: